-Just how important is it to write a Will?
+How important is it to have a Will?

 The importance of writing your Will should never be underestimated.
 But let’s be honest, it’s a difficult subject matter.
 That’s why so many of us choose to put it off until another day.